Copyright 1994 - 2023 Bill's Bible Basics

 The Apostle Paul then continues by saying "for sin shall not have dominion over you".
 To reiterate, that is exactly what has happened to you.
 The sin of addiction has in fact taken dominion over you.
 Furthermore, you have yielded to it for so long, that now that you want to resist it, and break your smoking habit, you are finding it extremely difficult to do.
 Your flesh is rebelling and shouting "No!
 No!
 Give me more nicotine, give me more!"; but God's Spirit within is saying, "You really need to stop smoking before you kill yourself."

 Paul then continues with "Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey".
 As we have already seen, this is precisely what occurs to smokers such as yourself.
-You have in fact became the very servant -- or more accurately stated, slave, from the Greek word "doulos" -- to your nicotine and cigarette addiction.
-You no longer have control over it, it has complete control over you.
-Your nicotine addiction has you tightly bound in chains.
+You have in fact became the very servant -- or more accurately stated, slave, from the Koine Greek word "doulos" -- to your nicotine and filthy cigarette addiction.
+You no longer have control over it.
+Your addiction in fact has complete control over you, sad to say.
+It has you tightly bound in chains.
 Have you in fact become a literal chain smoker?

 Notice that Paul uses the phrase "the infirmity of your flesh".
 Because you have yielded yourself to this demon of addiction, you have in fact become infirm -- or sick -- in the flesh, and it will only continue to get a lot worse, the longer that you continue to smoke, until you reach an ugly end.
 Is that what you really want?
 Do you really want to continue to fill up your lungs with tar and other poisons?
 Do you have a suicidal death wish?
 Do you honestly want to cut your life short by possibly twenty-five per cent?